mre31/FlaskFileShare/README.md

 For convenience, you can create a `run.bat` file to start the application.
 This is especially useful on Windows systems.

-1. Create a file named `run.bat` in the project directory.
-2. Double-click the `run.bat` file to start the application.
+.
+Double-click the `run.bat` file to start the application.
 It will activate the virtual environment and run `app.py`.

 ## Usage